victorzheleznov/dafx25/out/README.md

 Each folder contains:
 - `cfg.yaml` file with training run configuration;
-- `checkpoint_best.yaml` checkpoint with the lowest validation loss;
+- `checkpoint_best.pt` checkpoint with the lowest validation loss;
-- `checkpoint_5000.yaml` checkpoint from the last epoch.
+- `checkpoint_5000.pt` checkpoint from the last epoch.